Lunarequest/cloudflareupdated/README.md

 All of the code in this project is async and hence lends to faster speeds and all round better preformance.
 This project is intended to be used as a demon, you can see examples for a systemd timer in [configs](./configs)

 To configure the application a settings file is required.
 An example one is give in [configs](./configs/example-settings.yaml).
-By default cloudflareupdated assumes tje config file is at `./settings.yaml` to change this use the `-c`/`--config` arguments.
+By default cloudflareupdated assumes the config file is at `./settings.yaml` to change this use the `-c`/`--config` arguments.